AlekseyPleshkov/UIPopoverCard/README.md

 ## How to use

-You need create class `UIPopoverCard` and set they `UIPopoverCardConfiguration` ans `UIPopoverCardBody`.
+You need create class `UIPopoverCard` and add in him `UIPopoverCardConfiguration` and `UIPopoverCardBody`.
 Add delegate to `UIPopoverCardDelegate` in your ViewController for work with events.

 ``` swift